Margaret Mary Ray: Story Musgrave

-After being released from jail in the early 1990s, Ray's attentions shifted to astronaut Story Musgrave, to whom she wrote letters, made telephone calls, and sent packages.
+After she was released from jail in the early 1990s, Ray's attentions shifted to astronaut Story Musgrave, to whom she wrote letters, made telephone calls, and sent packages.
 In 1994, she posed as a reporter and interviewed him at the Johnson Space Center in Houston.
 In September 1997, she showed up at his home in Osceola County, Florida.
 She claimed she and Musgrave were writing a book together, stating "I love Dr. Musgrave.
 I would die for him.
 He is a man of integrity and intelligence."
 Ray eventually served time in a Florida jail for trespassing on Musgrave's property.

 Post-prison life and suicide

 After her stint in jail, Ray was sent to a psychiatric hospital in Miami and prescribed Haldol, an antipsychotic drug.
 Her condition improved and she was released from the hospital in August 1998.
 Shortly after her release, Ray stopped taking Haldol.
 She settled in Hotchkiss, Colorado, living on Social Security disability benefits and performing odd jobs.

-On October 5 of the same year, she committed suicide by kneeling on the tracks of the Denver & Rio Grande Western Railroad in front of an oncoming train.
+On October 5 that year, she took her own life by kneeling on the tracks in front of an oncoming Denver & Rio Grande Western Railroad train.
 In a letter that she wrote to her mother before her death, Ray said, "I'm all traveled out.
 I chose a painless and instantaneous way to end my life in the valley I loved."
 Ray's body was cremated and her family scattered her ashes in Needle Rock Natural Area near Crawford, Colorado.
-Letterman and Musgrave publicly expressed sympathy upon her death.
-Letterman said in a statement, "A sad ending to a confused life."
+Musgrave publicly expressed sympathy upon her death, describing her as a "creative genius" and stating that he felt as if he had lost a relative.
+Letterman described her suicide as a "sad end to a confused life."